 The regulations and minimal level of THC in CBD products are what prevents any of THC’s known psychoactive effects in even CBD products that do contain trace amounts of THC, such as hemp flower.

 Does Smoking Hemp Get You High?

-In short — no, CBD does not get you high.
+In short — yes, smoking hemp can get you high, but CBD can’t.
 It’s completely non-intoxicating.
 THC is the cannabinoid responsible for causing a high, and legal hemp doesn’t contain enough THC to stimulate it.
 Legally, it must contain 0.3% THC or less and meet the other standards set within the 2018 Farm Bill’s Hemp Act.

 CBD doesn’t provide the same mind-altering effects that THC does.
 Legal CBD products are formulated with 0.3% THC or less in the US.
 In fact, broad-spectrum and isolate CBD products are supposed to be completely THC-free.